-• Developing skills underpins the transition to net zero and beyond to carbon negative.
+Developing skills underpins the transition to net zero and beyond to carbon negative.
 We need to ensure that we have the required skills in the economy to be able to implement the interventions set out in this Routemap.
 Whilst there will be new "green jobs" created with specific skills requirements, we also recognise that every job needs to be "greened", as all businesses and organisations have a role to play in reaching net zero.

 To ensure alignment with existing strategies, we have developed a number of priorities that sit underneath the four ambitions within the Skills Strategy for York & North Yorkshire.
+Working with partners, the LEP team are underway with developing a full implementation plan for developing low carbon skills.
+Example actions are indicated in the Table below.